SashimiSaketoro/thrml-rs/README.md

 }
 ```

-This uses the same `RuntimeConfig` / `ComputeBackend` system as the core crates, so precision-sensitive operations route correctly based on your hardware.
+Uses the same `RuntimeConfig` / `ComputeBackend` as core crates.

-### BLT / Byte-Latent Integration
+### BLT Integration

-On this branch, `thrml-sphere` is designed to work with [`blt-burn`](https://github.com/SashimiSaketoro/blt-burn) as a full pipeline:

-- **`blt-burn`** provides the byte-latent transformer front-end and patch-level embeddings
-- **`thrml-sphere`** provides the hyperspherical navigator and ROOTS index
-- **`MultiConeNavigator`** can be used as a backend for different frontends (BLT or others) as long as they provide compatible embedding tensors

-The pipeline is modular: you can swap in different encoders without touching the navigator or thermodynamic core.
+Works with [`blt-burn`](https://github.com/SashimiSaketoro/blt-burn): BLT provides embeddings, `thrml-sphere` provides the navigator.
+Any encoder that outputs compatible tensors will work.

 ### Using the sphere branch